bigbluebutton/bbb-install/README.md

 ![bbb-install.sh](images/join-audio.png?raw=true "Join Audio")

-At this point you have a full BigBlueButton server ready for testing, not not yet for production.
-You *really* want to have the server using a SSL certificate.
-Fortunately, thanks to the excellent service provided by Let's Encrypt, this can also be automatically setup using `bbb-install.sh`.
-Before `bbb-install.sh` can setup a SSL certificate, you need to setup a fully qualified domain name (FQDN) that resolves to the external IP address of your server.
-If you have users who may be behind a firewall, you may also want to setup a separate TURN server to help them connect to your BigBlueButton server.
+At this point you have a full BigBlueButton server that you can try out; however, to setup a server for production, you *really* want to have the server using a SSL certificate.
+Fortunately, thanks to the excellent service provided by Let's Encrypt, `bbb-install.sh` can automatically setup a SSL cerficiate for you given a hostname and e-mail address.

-The sections below show how to do all this using `bbb-install.sh` and a few additional parameters.
+The sections below show how to do all this using a single `bbb-install.sh` command.

 ## Overview

-`bbb-install.sh` is a BASH shell script that automates the [step-by-step instructions](http://docs.bigbluebutton.org/install/install.html) for installing and configuring BigBlueButton 2.0.
+`bbb-install.sh` is a BASH shell script that automates the step-by-step instructions for installing and configuring a BigBlueButton server.

 Going through the step-by-step instructions is recommended if you want to understand what `bbb-install.sh` is doing.
-However, if you want to quicly setup a production ready server with SSL certificate, `bbb-install.sh` can save you a lot of time.
+However, if you want to quickly setup a production ready server with SSL certificate, `bbb-install.sh` can save you a lot of time.

-Before running the script, we strongly recommend that you
+Before running the script, we _strongly_ recommend that you

   * ensure the server meets the [minimal server requirements](http://docs.bigbluebutton.org/install/install.html#minimum-server-requirements), and
   * setup a fully qualified domain name (FQDN), such as `bbb.example.com`, that resolves to the external IP address of your server.